kingzamzon/docs/docs/connecting-to-a-lit-network/mainnets.md

 | Datil | [Chronicle Yellowstone](./lit-blockchains/chronicle-yellowstone) | Decentralized mainnet designed for production deployment.
 Guaranteed real world asset transferability onto new mainnets.
 Payment is enforced.                                                                        | `^6.4.0`                | `datil`               | ✅                |
 ## Datil

 The Lit network, Datil, utilizes the Lit blockchain: Chronicle Yellowstone.
-It's a centralized mainnet designed for production deployment, and is superseding the Habanero mainnet.
+It's a decentralized mainnet designed for production deployment, and is superseding the Habanero mainnet.
 Like Habanero, usage of the network **does** require payment using [Capacity Credits](../sdk/capacity-credits).

 If your application is currently deployed to a v0 Lit network (Cayenne, Manzano, and/or Habanero) please refer to [this guide](migrating-to-datil) to learn how to migrate to the new Datil networks.